Center for Career & Professional Development

 - Consider using the TypeFocus Careers Assessment through the Center for Career & Professional Development to help you articulate your personality, interests, skills, and values and identify related career possibilities

-- Visit Center for Career and Professional Development to learn more about career opportunities
+- Visit Center for Career and Professional Development to learn more about internship and career opportunities